RADAR-base/RADAR-Questionnaire/README.md

 // The name of the branch in the schema repository export const DefaultSchemaBranch = 'master'

+// The Github content fetching mechanism, if this is done by a direct request to Github or a request through the app server.
+(REMOTE CONFIG KEY: `github_fetch_strategy`, VALUES: `default` (direct to Github) or `appserver`) export const DefaultGithubFetchStrategy = 'default'
 ```

 ## Adding Language Support